-We have audited the accompanying balance sheet of Houston Operating Company, Inc. as of December 31, 2000, and the related statement of operations, cash flows, and changes in stockholders' equity for the year then ended.
+We have audited the accompanying balance sheets of Houston Operating Company, Inc. as of December 31, 2001 and 2000, and the related statement of operations, cash flows, and changes in stockholders' equity for the years then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with generally accepted auditing standards.
+We conducted our audits in accordance with auditing standards generally accepted in the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Houston Operating Company, Inc. at December 31, 2000, and the results of their operations and their cash flows for the year then ended in conformity with generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Houston Operating Company, Inc. at December 31, 2001 and 2000, and the results of their operations and their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States.